 Liberty V-12 Model A Airplane Engine, Lincoln Motor Company, circa 1917

-Designed at the urging of the United States government, the 400-horsepower Liberty V-12 engine powered military aircraft during World War I. When General Motors head -- and pacifist -- Billy Durant wouldn't let Cadillac build the engine, Cadillac founder Henry Leland quit in protest, formed Lincoln Motor Company, and produced 6,500 of them.
-Packard, Ford, Marmon and Buick also built Liberty engines.
+The 400-horsepower Liberty V-12 engine powered military aircraft during World War I. When pacifist and General Motors head Billy Durant wouldn't let Cadillac build the engines, Cadillac founder Henry Leland quit in protest, formed Lincoln Motor Company, and manufactured 6,500 of them.
+Packard, Ford, Marmon, and -- after Durant relented -- Buick and Cadillac also built Liberty engines.

-Designed at the urging of the United States government, the 400-horsepower Liberty V-12 engine powered military aircraft during World War I. When General Motors head -- and pacifist -- Billy Durant wouldn't let Cadillac build the engine, Cadillac founder Henry Leland quit in protest, formed Lincoln Motor Company, and produced 6,500 of them.
-Packard, Ford, Marmon and Buick also built Liberty engines.
+The 400-horsepower Liberty V-12 engine powered military aircraft during World War I. When pacifist and General Motors head Billy Durant wouldn't let Cadillac build the engines, Cadillac founder Henry Leland quit in protest, formed Lincoln Motor Company, and manufactured 6,500 of them.
+Packard, Ford, Marmon, and -- after Durant relented -- Buick and Cadillac also built Liberty engines.

 Artifact